Fosleen/PCHUT/README.md

 ## Backend

 + Start server on XAMPP (Apache & MySQL services)

++ Optional - in PhpMyAdmin create database with name `pchut` and import our test database from `pchut-test-db.sql` file

 + In new terminal, navigate to the Laravel directory: `cd backend/pc-hut`